orientechnologies/orientdb-docs/src/java/Graph-Blueprints.md

 ### Database Functions

 To execute database functions, you must write it in JavaScript or any other supported languages.
 For the examples, consider a function called `updateAllTheCustomersInCity(cityName)` that executes the same update as above.
-Note the `'Rome'` attribute passed in the attribute apssed int he `execute()` method:
+Note the `'Rome'` attribute passed in the `execute()` method:

 ```java
 graph.command(new OCommandFunction(